-Amazon wobble ripples across world stock markets
+GLOBAL MARKETS-Amazon wobble ripples across world stock markets

 4 Min Read

-LONDON (Reuters) - An earnings miss by Amazon (AMZN.O) that hit U.S. technology stocks overnight rippled through other markets on Friday, with Asian stocks retreating from recent highs and European tech shares opening sharply lower.
+LONDON, July 28 (Reuters) - An earnings miss by Amazon that hit U.S. technology stocks overnight rippled through other markets on Friday, with Asian stocks retreating from recent highs and European tech shares opening sharply lower.

 Amazon's stock tumbled over 2 percent on Thursday after it reported a slump in profits, as its rapid and costly expansion into new shopping categories and countries showed no sign of slowing.